 Diseases of the glomerulus can result in three different urinary and clinical patterns: focal nephritic; diffuse nephritic; and nephrotic.
-(See "Differential diagnosis and evaluation of glomerular disease".)
+(See "Glomerular disease: Evaluation and differential diagnosis in adults".)

 ●Mild nephritic – Disorders resulting in a mild nephritic sediment are generally associated with inflammatory lesions in less than one-half of glomeruli on light microscopy (focal glomerulonephritis).
 The urinalysis reveals red cells (which often have a dysmorphic appearance), occasionally red cell casts, and mild proteinuria (usually less than 1.5 g/day).
 The findings of more advanced disease are usually absent, such as heavy proteinuria, edema, hypertension, and renal insufficiency.
 These patients often present with asymptomatic hematuria and proteinuria discovered on routine examination or, occasionally, with episodes of gross hematuria.

 ●Severe nephritic – The urinalysis in diffuse glomerulonephritis is similar to focal disease, but heavy proteinuria (which may be in the nephrotic range), edema, hypertension, and/or renal insufficiency may be observed.
 Diffuse glomerulonephritis affects most or all of the glomeruli.